 Final Thoughts on Where To Stay in Barbados

-If we had to pick one neighbourhood that really stands out to us, we’d have to go with Oistins!
+If I had to pick one neighborhood that really stands out to us, I’d have to go with Oistins!
 This town strikes the perfect balance between laid-back charm, and plenty of things to do.
 It’s really the perfect way to sample a little bit of everything Barbados has to offer.

 Do you own an awesome hostel, hotel or apartment?
 Want to be featured in our list?
 Email [email protected] to find out how.